ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 !!!
 Note

-    Only AOS instance administrators can revoke API tokens of other users.
+    Only Aruna instance administrators can revoke API tokens of other users.

 === ":simple-curl: cURL"